-We maintain a risk assessment and due diligence program that assess risk against these and other controversial sources.
-Our risk assessment finds that we are at low risk of sourcing wood from either of these sources.
+We implement a risk assessment and due diligence program that assess our risk of sourcing wood from controversial sources.
+Our risk assessment finds that we are at low risk of sourcing wood from controversial sources related to conversion.
 Our risk assessment and due diligence system are reviewed and updated on an annual basis and as new information presents itself.
-As part of our certification to the PEFC and SFI Chain of Custody standards, the risk assessment and its findings are audited by a third-party auditor on an annual basis.
+As part of our certification to the PEFC and SFI Chain of Custody standards and the SFI Fiber Sourcing standards, the risk assessment and its findings are audited by a third-party auditor on an annual basis.